 Identify and make a list of your strengths.
-Use the scholarship toolkit on CompleteScholarships.org to create stellar scholarship applications.
+Use the scholarship toolkit on UtahFutures.org to create stellar scholarship applications.
 Focus on scholarships that are a good fit.
 There are scholarships for academic merit, musical or artistic talent, athletics, and more.
 Look local.
-Find a list of verified local scholarships on CompleteScholarships.org .
+Make an appointment with your school counselor or scholarship coordinator, look into the Utah Regents' Scholarship at RegentsScholarship.org , search in your community, and ask your employed or parents' employers to find out what's available close to home.
 See what scholarships your top colleges offer.
 Many colleges have scholarships for their students.
 There are different scholarships for incoming freshmen, transfer students, nontraditional students, and more.
-Get organized.
-Make a list of the scholarships you're planning to apply for.
-Make sure you leave plenty of time for tasks like asking for letters of recommendation or writing and proofreading your scholarship essay.
+Start with a web search for your talents.
+Try these combinations in a search engine: "scholarship + your talent" or "scholarship + your talent + college you're interested in" For example, "scholarship + theatre arts" or "scholarship + video games + your college" Create profiles on trustworthy national scholarship search websites such as: Scholarship Search on UtahFutures.org chegg.com/scholarships bigfuture.collegeboard.com/scholarship-search cappex.com unigo.com Get organized.
+Make a list of scholarships you might want to apply for and track them on the Scholarship Search at UtahFutures.org .
 Meet deadlines.
 Submit everything on time.
-Apply, apply, apply!
+Apply, apply!
 You'll learn a lot from the experience, and as you practice, you'll get better.
 Don't be discouraged by rejection!